t-ae/ParticleLife/readme.md

 The larger attractor count is, the more unstable the particle gets.
 `Particle count`, `Rmax`, and `Distance function` affect that value.
 You can also stabilize particles by reducing force factor.

-You can check expectation and mean of attractor counts in statistics window (hit `S` key).
+You can check expectation and mean of attractor counts in statistics window (hit `⌘+S` key).

 # Reference
 - https://particle-life.com/